Geocasmith/SENG202/README.md

 2. Navigate to the "Runnable Program" folder inside the newly extracted folder
 3. Open the folder in Terminal or Command Prompt
 4. Run the following command: `java -jar seng202_2021_team10_phase2.jar`
+5. **Note**: When running the program, ensure that the .jar file is in the same location as the Files folder as it includes dependencies for the application

 ## Instructions for building program .jar file